cvl-umass/compsci682-fall-2024/notes/jupyter-tutorial.md

 permalink: /notes/jupyter-tutorial/
 ---

-In this class, we will use [Jupyter Notebook](http://jupyter.org/) for the programming assignments.
+In this class, you may use [Jupyter Notebook](http://jupyter.org/) for the programming assignments.
 A Jupyter notebook lets you write and execute Python code in your web browser.
 Jupyter notebooks make it very easy to tinker with code and execute it in bits and pieces; for this reason Jupyter notebooks are